Arizona Can you legally sell food from home in Arizona?

 Chocolate Chip Cookies

-"This product was produced in a home kitchen that may process common food allergens and is not subject to public health inspection"
+"This product was produced in a home kitchen that may come in contact with common food allergens and pet allergens and is not subject to public health inspection"

 Forrager Cookie Company